liplum/EscapeWild.Forms/CONTRIBUTING.md

 at least, UWP and iOS are not available during our development.
 It's very appreciated if you could contribute code for other platforms.

+- If you want to do localization, see [localization](#Localization)
+- If you want to build EscapeWild.Forms, see [building guide](#how-to-build)

+## How to build

+To cut a long story short, see the [get started with Visual Studio ](https://learn.microsoft.com/en-us/xamarin/get-started/first-app/?pivots=windows-vs2022) from Microsoft

+If you want to release your own one, you should [specify the Android keystore with Visual Studio](https://learn.microsoft.com/en-us/xamarin/android/deploy-test/signing/?tabs=windows).

 ## Localization

 ### Structure